kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 For a 64 bit machine, 2^64 / 2^12 = 2^52, which is roughly 10^15 pages.
 ## What is a frame?
-A frame (or sometimes called a 'page frame') is block of _physical memory_ or RAM (=Random Access Memory).
+A frame (or sometimes called a 'page frame') is a block of _physical memory_ or RAM (=Random Access Memory).
 This kind of memory is occasionally called 'primary storage' (and contrasted with slower, secondary storage such as spinning disks that have lower access times)

 A frame is the same number of bytes as a virtual page.
 If a 32 bit machine has 2^32 (4GB) of RAM, then there will be the same number of them in the addressable space of the machine.
 It's unlikely that a 64 bit machine will ever have 2^64 bytes of RAM - can you see why?